Upendo1/EduConnect_MERN_Stack_Final_Project/README.md

 - Resource browsing, preview, and download functionality
 - Teacher dashboard for uploading and managing resources
 - Student dashboard for accessing and downloading resources
+- Administrator dashborard for overseeing all activities within the system
 - Role-based access control and protected routes

 ---